 The first method of web authentication is local web authentication.
 In this case, the WLC redirects the HTTP traffic to an internal or external server where the user is prompted to authenticate.
 The WLC then fetches the credentials (sent back via an HTTP GET request in the case of an external server) and makes a RADIUS authentication.
 In the case of a guest user, an external server (such as Identity Services Engine (ISE) or NAC Guest Server (NGS)) is required because the portal provides features such as device registering and self-provisioning.
 The flow includes these steps:

 This flow includes several redirections.
-The new approach is to use central web authentication.
+The new approach is to use CWA.
 This method works with ISE (versions later than 1.1) and WLC (versions later than 7.2).
 The flow includes these steps:

 The setup used is:

 The WLC configuration is fairly straightforward.
 A trick is used (same as on switches) in order to obtain the dynamic authentication URL from the ISE (since it uses Change of Authorization (CoA), a session must be created and the session ID is part of the URL).
 The SSID is configured in order to use MAC filtering.
 The ISE is configured in order to return an access-accept even if the MAC address is not found, so that it sends the redirection URL for all users.

 In addition to this, RADIUS Network Admission Control (NAC) and Authentication, Authorization, and Accounting (AAA) Override must be enabled.
 The RADIUS NAC allows the ISE to send a CoA request that indicates that the user is now authenticated and is able to access the network.
 It is also used for posture assessment, in which case the ISE changes the user profile based on the posture result.

 Ensure that the RADIUS server has RFC3576 (CoA) enabled, which is by default.